AnyLogic

 The controller component log reports the exception after an update

 This issue occurs after updates are performed on an existing Private Cloud instance.
 A migration issue in the controller component can force the rest component to restart very frequently.
-To identify it, check the log of the container that runs controller with the following command:
+To identify this, check the log of the container running controller with the following command:

 docker logs controller